How has your experience been at this coveted Pharma Manufacturing & Automation Convention?

 The face of technology is changing by the day.
 So what we implement today sometimes becomes obsolete tomorrow.
 How do you think that your products, services and digitization methods will impact maintaining sustainability in this dynamic industry?

 First of all, Honeywell is renowned for technology that offers a certain amount of leverage to a customer.
 The most noteworthy part is that we can migrate our platform technology from one generation to the other; hence in a way sustainability for us has always been a major topic.
 In fact, we’re the only company left which can integrate older technology into the latest one.
 This trait is a must-have in Honeywell and we will continue doing so.
 Due to this, we provide our customers with a technology platform they can always maintain.
-The modern technology when it comes to IIoT, AI, and data leak technology is cloud-based in general, so there is no limiting factor anymore from an IT perspective to leap from one generation to the other.
+The modern technology when it comes to IIoT, AI, and data lake technology is cloud-based in general, so there is no limiting factor anymore from an IT perspective to leap from one generation to the other.
 Efforts at Honeywell have always been to continuously strive for the sustainability model and we have made significant inroads in it.

 As you rightly said, today most of the digital world due to IoT is standing on the cloud.
 Which vertical within the periphery of pharmaceuticals will get affected the most by IoT?

 From a value chain in Pharma, IoT has touch-points in Clinical Trials and has given a considerable advantage in the area of making the API, chemical synthesis or bio-pharmaceutical and also has had a significant impact on secondary and formulation.
 The modern technology is all about bringing skits and super skits together and we see that the benefit of integrating those by using the new modern technology is much easier.
-Honeywell can provide completely different transparency and visibility to its customers’ operations by applying technology in data transparency, data integrity, data leak technology, AI, and machine learning.
+Honeywell can provide completely different transparency and visibility to its customers’ operations by applying technology in data transparency, data integrity, data lake technology, AI, and machine learning.

 Now as everything is revolving around data, you know that the first question which comes to mind is how secure is it?
 What is your take on that and how is 4.0 going to make a difference there?

 Being in a regulated and compliance-pro industry, the aspect of data security is very important.
 You cannot just collect data for the sake of it.
 One has to make sure from day 1 that every data collected is regulatory compliant.
 The connector technology which we provide at Honeywell as well through our partners enables that the data collected is per se compliant.
-That is the starting point otherwise everything else like data leak, AI, etc. can be thrown away because one can use the data.
+That is the starting point otherwise everything else like data lake, AI, etc. can be thrown away because one cannot use the data.

 As far as the benefits of 4.0 go, they are immense as our customers realize that their ever overarching scheme speed is now going to make an impact.
 This technology when applied helps us know how a certain parameter relates to another parameter and also business analytics and adapting to requirements becomes easier.
 The correlation can be run quickly and the impact on speed is going to be dramatic.